floss1138/dxMagic/README.md

 ## USING dx_insert
 dx_insert takes an attout.txt formatted file (from AutoKADs attout/export attributes or dx_extract) and merges this data back into a dxf file of the same name (and the same meta-data of course)
 The default folders begin with *dx_* to show they belong to dx_magic
-dx_attin_WATCH is for the attribute.txt file.
+dx_insert_WATCH is for the attribute.txt file.
 Must have the same name as the dxf other than the extension.
 dx_dxf4insert is for the .dxf file intended for attribute replacement.
 During attribute replacement a temporary file will be created in dx_dxf_WATCH with a .tmp extension.
 The updated file will replace the original .dxf.
 The attribute .txt file will be moved to the pass folder on successful completion; however, the .dxf will remain in dx_dxf_WATCH pending further updates.